krzysztof-kacprzyk/TIMEVIEW/README.md

 ```
 conda env create -n timeview --file environment.yml
 ```
-This will also install tts (the main module) in editable mode.
+This will also install `timeview` (the main module) in editable mode.

 ## Running all experiments
 To run all experiments navigate to `experiments` using